 Romanovsky had come second to Alekhine in the USSR Championship (1920) and then won the USSR Championship (1923).
 He would come second to Bogoljubov in the USSR Championship (1924).
 After the departures of Alekhine and Bogoljubov, Romanovsky was one of the Soviet Union's most promising masters in the 1920s and 1930s along with Boris Verlinsky (born 1888);

 Grigory Levenfish (born 1889); Ilya Rabinovich (born 1891) and Fedor Parfenovich Bohatirchuk (born 1892).
 They were denied the opportunity to compete in tournaments outside of the USSR with the single exception of Rabinovich who was allowed to take part in Baden-Baden (1925).
 A Soviet master playing abroad was an extremely rare event before the Second World War.

-The match was dominated by Bogoljubov who overwhelmed his opponent in the first half of the match; at the halfway point the score was 4 to 0 in favour of Bogoljubov.
+The match was dominated by Bogoljubov who overwhelmed his opponent in the first half of the match.
+At the halfway point the score was 4 to 0 in his favour.
 In the second half of the match, whilst the deficit was too great to rectify, Romanovsky did not collapse but managed to keep the score level.

 Bogoljubov had White in the odd-numbered games.

 1 2 3 4 5 6 7 8 9 0 1 2